hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

 ## Output

-After a few seconds, the boilerplate will be cloned in your current folder and you will see:
+After a few seconds, the boilerplate will be cloned into your current folder:

 ```
 ✓ Created 2 new dynamic boilerplates in ~/my-project.